Step-by-Step Instructions

 Required Tools

-- Wrench or pliers (for disconnecting gas or water lines)
+- Wrench (for gas connections)

 Best Practices